GabeScott/standard-works-vault/General Conference/1990 April - Preparing the Heart.md

 # Preparing the Heart

-*By H. Burke Peterson - Of the Seventy*
+By Elder H. Burke Peterson - *Of the Seventy*

 *Given in the April session of the 1990 General Conference*